btaylor13/3-column-preview-card-fem/README.md

 # 3-column-preview-card-fem
-3 column preview card from Frontend Mentor
+3 column preview card from Frontend Mentor using HTML and CSS